 Homemade Quick Mix

-No make-a-mix roundup would be complete without a general quick mix to replace boxed Bisquick.
-This recipe from Livin Lovin Farmin is made with half whole wheat flour and half white flour.
+No baking mix roundup would be complete without a general baking mix to replace boxed Bisquick.

 All homemade quick mixes have coconut oil, lard, or vegetable shortening cut into it before storage, which is the difference between this and the other mixes listed above.
 It will have a shortened shelf life of 3 months because it already has the fat included.
 You should only make as much mix as you will use in that time.

-This homemade quick mix can be used for pancakes, waffles, biscuits, and scones (recipes included in the post.)
+This homemade quick mix can be used for pancakes, waffles, biscuits, and scones (recipes included in the post below.)

 Are you a fan of shelf-stable make-ahead mixes for the pantry?